WestDRI/rcmodules22/content/julia/julia-03-threads-slow-series.md

 Let's time this version together with `heavyThreads.jl`: 984.076 ms -- is this the fastest version?

-> ### Exercise "Threads.4"
+> ### <font style="color:blue">Exercise "Threads.4"</font>
 > Would the runtime be different if we use 2 threads instead of 4?

 Finally, below are the timings on Cedar with `heavyThreads.jl`.
 Note that the times reported here were measured with 1.6.2.
-Going from 1.5 to 1.6, Julia saw quite a big improvement (~30%) in performance, plus a CPU on Cedar is different from a vCPU on Uu, so treat these numbers only as relative to each other.
+Going from 1.5 to 1.6, Julia saw quite a big improvement (~30%) in performance, plus a CPU on Cedar is different from a vCPU on the training cluster, so treat these numbers only as relative to each other.

 ```sh
 #!/bin/bash